Financial-Times/treecreeper/docs/schema-spec.md

 ## String validation rules

 These are expressed as regular expressions and are used to (optionally) validate values.
-Define a pattern in `string-patterns.yaml` by adding a property to the yaml file abserving the following rules:
+Define a pattern in `string-patterns.yaml` by adding a property to the yaml file observing the following rules:

 -   The property name must be in CONSTANT_CASE
 -   The value must be either